Rental Property Deductions Checklist for Landlords

 How do rental property deductions work?

-Rental property deductions allow property owners to offset the financial burden associated with owning and managing their rental property business.
+Rental property deductions enable property owners to offset the financial burden associated with owning and managing their rental properties.
 When tax season arrives, landlords can deduct various expenses related to their rental property from their taxable income.
 These deductions will ultimately reduce the amount on which they are required to pay taxes.

-Common deductions include mortgage interest, property taxes, operating expenses, and depreciation.
+Standard deductions include mortgage interest, property taxes, operating expenses, and depreciation.
 Mortgage interest, for instance, can be a deduction that allows property owners to offset the interest paid on their mortgage loans.
-Operating expenses, such as property management fees, utilities, and maintenance costs, are deductible as well.
+Operating expenses, such as property management fees, utilities, and maintenance costs, are also deductible.
 Additionally, the gradual decrease in the property’s value over time, known as depreciation, is another significant deduction.

-Property owners should maintain records of all expenses associated with their rental properties to maximize deductions on their taxes.
+Property owners should maintain detailed records of all expenses associated with their rental properties to maximize tax deductions.
 Our rental property deductions checklist below can help you get organized.

 How is rental income taxed?

 In addition to rent received, landlords must report all other income received from tenants.
-For example, if you are a landlord who pays utilities and gets reimbursed by your tenants, then you would declare the utilities as a deductible expense and the utilities reimbursement as income.
+For example, if you are a landlord who pays utilities and receives reimbursement from your tenants, then you would declare the utilities as a deductible expense and the reimbursement as income.

 On the other hand, security deposits that you intend to give back to your tenant(s) at the end of their lease should not be reported as income.
 If, however, the security deposit is used as a final payment of rent, it’s considered rent in advance and should be reported as income.
-Alternatively, if you keep part or all of the security deposit because the tenant caused damages to the property, then the security deposit should be declared as income.
+Alternatively, if you retain part or all of the security deposit because the tenant caused damage to the property, then the security deposit should be considered income.

-In addition to tracking income, landlords must also track deductible expenses, including: mortgage interest, operating expenses, property tax, depreciation, repairs, etc. To determine your annual taxable income, subtract the total expenses listed in the rental property deductions checklist from the total income received.
+In addition to tracking income, landlords must also track deductible expenses, including mortgage interest, operating costs, property taxes, depreciation, repairs, etc. To determine your annual taxable income, subtract the total expenses listed in the rental property deductions checklist from the total revenue received.
 This calculation will provide the overall income amount to be reported on your Form 1040, Schedule E, Part I.

 What expenses can I deduct from rental income?